civicrm/civicrm-core/ext/afform/README.md

 Hello, {{routeParams.name ? routeParams.name : 'anonymous'}}.
 The moon is currently {{options.phaseOfMoon ? options.phaseOfMoon : 'on hiatus'}}.
 ```

+This design has some other neat consequences:

+* One `afform` may embed another `afform`.
+* The parent `afform` can pass extra `options` to the child.
+* If you decide that the framework provided by `org.civicrm.afform` is too stifling, you can fork off --
+  remove the `afform/foobar` folder and create your own static module (`civix generate:angular-module --am=afform-foobar`, etc).
+  As long as your module supports the same interfaces (e.g. `<div afform-foobar="...">`), downstream users can still be supported.
+    *(FIXME: Could one fork off the JS while still allowing CRUD API to manipulate HTML?)

 ## Known Issues

 * The code is currently written as a proof-of-concept.
 There are several `FIXME`/`TODO` declarations in the code